FOAM Views part 5

 Creating our view

-First, let’s make a new directory PROJECT/js/com/todo/u2
+First, let’s make a new directory PROJECT/js/com/todo/u2, with a new file

 PROJECT